 Condo vs TIC in San Francisco: What Buyers Need to Know

-If you’re buying a home in San Francisco, you’ll quickly encounter two common ownership types: condos and TICs (Tenancies in Common).
-While they may look similar on the surface, especially in classic San Francisco buildings, the differences between them are significant and can impact financing, risk, monthly costs, and resale value.
+If you're buying a home in San Francisco, you'll quickly encounter two common ownership structures: condos and TICs (Tenancies in Common).
+While they can look nearly identical on the surface, especially in classic San Francisco Victorians and Edwardians, the differences between them are significant.
+They affect how you finance the purchase, what you pay each month, how easily you can sell, and how much risk you're carrying.
+The right choice depends less on price and more on your lifestyle, risk tolerance, and long-term plans.
+Here's what you need to understand before making an offer.

 What Is a Condo in San Francisco?